mars-research/atc24-artifact/README.md

 ## 1. Prepare hardware

+> [!TIP]
+> To simplify the evaluation process, we provide SSH access to all machines with the benchmark environment already set up.
+> We still include the full manual setup process in this document for reference.

 We use the following machines to run our experiments:

 - `x86-64`: Framework Laptop 13
     - Intel Core i7-1165G7
+    - Hyperthreading disabled, frequency pinned to max without turbo boost
 - `aarch64`: Pixel 8
     - Tensor G3 (1x Cortex-X3, 4x Cortex-A715, 4x Cortex-A510)
+    - Sleep states disabled, frequency pinned to max on Cortex-X3
 - `morello`: Morello Development Board

-> [!TIP]
-> To simplify the evaluation process, we provide SSH access to the above machines with the benchmark environment already set up.
-> We still include the full manual setup process in this document for reference.

-TODO: Verify constant frequency
+### PMCCNTR access (`aarch64`, `morello`)

+On both `aarch64` and `morello`, we use the out-of-tree [`pmu_el0_cycle_counter`](https://github.com/jerinjacobk/armv8_pmu_cycle_counter_el0) module to enable userspace access to the `pmccntr_el0` register.
+With root access, run `echo "PMCCNTR=1" > /dev/pmuctl`.

 ## 2. Set up SPEC